GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Cleric.md

 When a wand or staff's magical attack would target you, you may impose disadvantage against that attack.
 You must rest before doing so again.

 ### 4) Chalogesis
 When you succeed a counterspell check against a creature casting a spell, you may choose to reduce the tier of the spell in place of increasing the casting time by half, if it is cast above minimum tier.
+You make this decision when you succeed.
+If it is not cast above minimum tier, itwill apply the standard counterspell check effect.

 ### 4) Spectacular Strike
 When you successfully perform a magical attack against a creature which is casting a spell or afflicted by Spell Sickness, it incurs a point of Spell Sickness.